 The company’s bralettes and other products clearly are taking share from L Brands Inc (NYSE:LB) unit Victoria’s Secret.
 And the e-commerce growth in that business, and for American Eagle as a whole, suggests an ability to dodge the intense pressure on mall-based retailers.

 In short, American Eagle isn’t going anywhere.
-There’s enough here to suggest American Eagle can eke out some growth, and a 2.6% dividend provides income in the meantime.
+There’s enough here to suggest American Eagle can eke out some growth, and a 3.7% dividend provides income in the meantime.

 But UPS is an entrenched leader, along with rival FedEx Corporation (NYSE:FDX), and it at worst can co-exist with Amazon.
-E-commerce growth overall should continue to increase demand; there’s enough room for multiple players in the global market.
+Ecommerce growth overall should continue to increase demand; there’s enough room for multiple players in the global market.

 Meanwhile, the selloff and benefits from tax reform mean that UPS now is trading at a P/E ratio of just 21.
 And the stock yields a healthy 3.3%.
 Investors clearly see a risk that growth will decelerate, but UPS stock is priced as if that deceleration is guaranteed.